logicfish/cloudlet/README.md

 and allows for code fragments to be transmitted as text over the network.
 These may be signed and stored as hashes.

 Automatic discovery of application enhancements and extensions.
 Applications re-configure and upgrade themselves using a scripted environment.
+Automatic integration of applications supporting common frameworks, for example REST-ful HTTP services and applications supporting SPARQL and RDF, by using meta-data descriptors.

 Extensible development environment allowing automatic integration of SDK kits, API's and connectors.
 Intelligent code generation from templates using an agent-based decision loop.